 2. Prakruthi Yatri Niwas Lodge, Near Rani falls

 Prakruthi Yatri Niwas is the second-best place to stay near Jog Falls, Karnataka.
-It is a budget hotel located right next to Jog Falls.
+It is a budget hotel located right next to the waterfalls.
 The hotel premises does not provide any great view of the waterfall.
 The image on the right is what you will see from here.
-You can see the point where water falls but the actual waterfall is not visible.
+You can see the point where water falls, but the actual waterfall is not visible.
 However, you will be able to hear the loud roar of the fall.
 They have an in-house restaurant that serves good food.
-Image below shows the location of Prakruthi Yatri Niwas.
+The image below shows the location of Prakruthi Yatri Niwas.

 3. Sharavathi Adventure Camp, Jog falls